Red Bricks Redevelopment

 Kingscourt Holdings (Ajax) Ltd. / Brosko Property Management Limited have owned the property since the late 1960s.

-A: The Site Plan Application process is similar to the Building Permit process.
+The Site Plan Application process is similar to the Building Permit process.
 It involves a detailed review of the proposed building and site design to ensure they meet the Ontario Building Code, engineering standards, zoning requirements, and other relevant regulations.

-Ajax staff have delegated Site Plan Approval authority.
-Bill 109 required municipalities to delegate Site Plan Approval authority, however, Ajax’s use of this tool long pre-dates Bill 109.
+Town staff have delegated Site Plan Approval authority.
+Bill 109 required municipalities to delegate Site Plan Approval authority; however, the Town’s use of this tool long pre-dates Bill 109.

 Q: What is permissible for development on the lands based on the current Official Plan (OP) and Zoning in Ajax?